Bashnett/Bashnett.github.io/static/writeups/HTB-S-VI/Cicada/cicada-htb.md

 and using net user emily.oscars, I can see that emily is part of backup_operators group.

-lets keep pivoting, file called root.txt can be found on Desktop folder under Administrator directory.
+lets keep searching, I found a file called root.txt on Desktop folder under Administrator directory.

 ![NMAP](/static/writeups/HTB-S-VI/Cicada/12.png)